google/material-design-lite/README.md

 * Android / Chrome 4.4, 4.4.3
 * Blackberry 1.0

 This is not to say that Web Starter Kit cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.

 ## Inspiration

 Web Starter Kit is inspired by [Mobile HTML5 Boilerplate](http://html5boilerplate.com/mobile/) and Yeoman's [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp), having taken input from contributors to both projects during development.

 ## Contributing

-Contributions, questions and comments are all welcomed and encouraged.
-For code contributions please see our [Contribution guide](https://github.com/google/web-starter-kit/wiki/Contributing) before submitting a patch.
+Contributions, questions and comments are all welcome and encouraged.
+For code contributions, please see our [Contribution guide](https://github.com/google/web-starter-kit/wiki/Contributing) before submitting a patch.

 ## License